Thomas Penn: Early life

+Career

 Management of Pennsylvania

-Penn, who had by this point taken control over managing his family's financial affairs, travelled to Pennsylvania in 1732, the first member of his family to do so since William had left the colony since 1701.
+In 1732, Penn, who had by this point taken control over managing his family's financial affairs, travelled to the Province of Pennsylvania, the first member of his family to do so since William had left the colony in 1701.
 After arriving in Pennsylvania, Penn received a generally warm reception from the colonists living there.
 His interests in the colony included collecting rents owed to the Penn family from local colonists, securing payments for territory which had already been colonised by settlers and securing the Pennsylvania frontier from potential attacks by Indians tribes and nearby French colonies.

 Penn's brothers John and Richard, who had remained in England when Penn travelled to Pennsylvania, wrote a letter to him in May 1734 stressing that the family was now 8,000 pounds in debt and were in urgent need of revenues from the colony.
 In the letter, the pair insisted upon the "absolute necessity" of finding methods to generate profits from Pennsylvania and suggested to Penn that if he was unable to generate a profit from the colony, it might be preferable to sell off the proprietorship as the family was "now at the Mercy of our creditors without anything to Maintain us".

 In response to these demands, Penn abandoned the previously conciliatory approach to negotiations with Indian tribes established by his father and adopted a more aggressive approach aimed at securing more land for colonial settlement.
 Working together with the royal governor of Pennsylvania, James Logan, Penn made plans to acquire more land from the Lenape.
 Such efforts were spurred by increased immigration to the colony and fears that settlers from the nearby Province of New York was infringing on Pennsylvania's northern borders in the Upper Delaware river valley.

 Together with Logan, Penn negotiated the Walking Purchase treaty with Lenape chief Lappawinsoe in 1737.
 The treaty stipulated that a 1686 treaty signed between William Penn and the Lenape gave 1,200,000 acres (4,860 km2) of land along the northern reaches of the Delaware River to Pennsylvania; the Lenape subsequently evacuated their settlements from the transferred territory.
 During the treaty negotiations, Logan gave the Lenape an inaccurate map, and according to historian Steven Grant Harper, the treaty was the product of duplicity on the part of Penn and Logan.

 Penn also took a leading role in the colony's domestic affairs.
 Though Penn was technically governor of the colony, a deputy governor had been installed to manage the affairs of Pennsylvania on a permanent basis, and he took several steps to increase the executive power held by the deputy governor (which strengthened the influence his family held within Pennsylvania).
 In 1741, Penn returned to England, leaving control over the colony in the hands of deputy George Thomas; his reputation in the colony had worsened to the point where he was thought of as "greedy and cold".